amorican/SimpleStateMachine/README.md

 A simple Swift state machine package

 ### How to use
-Define a class that implements the `SimpleStateMachineDelegate` protocol:
+Define a class that implements the `SimpleStateMachineDelegate` protocol with:

-#### An enum to define the states of the machine:
+1. An enum to define the states of the machine:
 ```swift
 public enum MockMachineDelegateState: SimpleStateMachineState, Equatable {
     case ready, doingSomething